Orphan Sponsorship Scheme

 The Right Qurbani Choices

-Dhul Hijjah is the time of year we’re able to demonstrate our devotion and sincerity through our own willing sacrifices.
+Dhul Hijjah is the time of year when we’re able to demonstrate our devotion and sincerity through our own willing sacrifices.
 This is why it is so important to put genuine thought into our Qurbani arrangements and make choices which reflect that devotion and sincerity.

 ‘There is no action of the children of Adam on the ‘Day of Nahr’ [10th of Dhul Hijjah], which is dearer to Allah, than the spilling of blood [offering Qurbani].’
 (Tirmidhi)